wvbirder/docker-qloudable/DockerJS.md

   ![](images/000JumpStart/JS19.PNG)

 - `docker inspect` will show us all details of a particular container.
 Storage locations, storage volumes, storage types, networking subnet, IP address and much more.
-We will run the following to get information on the `restclient` container. **Type** the following:
+To get information on the `restclient` container, for example, **Type** the following:

 ```
 docker inspect restclient